thaneesh-babu/daymaker-v4/README.md

 1. Copy over the `.env.example` file and rename it to `.env` in the server folder.
 2. Add yourself as a user in the shared MongoDB Atlas database.
 3. Populate the `MONGODB_URL` field with the connection URL to your local instance.
+4. To run the client and servers, run `./start.sh`

 #### To run client: